 How to Trade the Head & Shoulders Pattern

-The Head and Shoulders is a extremely popular and easy to spot chart pattern used in technical analysis.
+The Head & Shoulders is an extremely popular and easy to spot chart pattern used in technical analysis.
 After you read this guide you will know exactly what to look out for whilst trading.
 The pattern appears on all times frames and can, therefore, be used by day and swing traders as well as investors.
 Entry levels, stop levels and price targets make this trading formation easy to implement, as the chart pattern provides important and easy-to-see levels.

 What the Pattern Looks Like